The geometric diagonal of the special linear algebraic cobordism: Characteristic numbers revisited

-It remains to show that $\eta\cdot\pi_{8m+1,4m}(\MSL)$ is determined by $p_\omega$.
-First, assume that $k$ is a quadratically closed field.
-Then we have the commutative diagram where the top and the bottom arrows are isomorphisms by the proof of Corollary \ref{cor:2tors_multiples} and by Corollary \ref{cor:etatop_iso}.
-Thus this case follows from Corollary \ref{cor:pontryagin_8n+1} again.
-Now, let $k$ be an arbitrary local Dedekind domain and choose a homomorphism $f\colon k\to L$ with a quadratically closed field $L$.
-Then the base change along $f$ induces an isomorphism $\eta\cdot\pi_{8m+1,4m}(\MSL_k)\xrightarrow{\simeq} \eta\cdot\pi_{8m+1,4m}(\MSL_L)$.
-Since the Pontryagin numbers are stable under base change by construction, we get $f^*(p_\omega(\alpha))=p_\omega(\alpha_L)$, and the element $\alpha_L\in \pi_{8m+2,4m+1}(\MSL_L)$ is trivial by the previous case.
-This concludes the proof. \end{proof} \begin{proposition} Let $k$ be a field.
-Suppose that $\pi_X\colon X\to \Spec(k)$ is a smooth projective Calabi--Yau variety of dimension $n$, and $\theta_X\colon\det(T_{X/k})\xrightarrow{\simeq} \struct_X$ is a trivialization of the determinant of its tangent bundle.
-Then the characteristic numbers of the class $[X,\theta_X]\in \pi_{2n,n}(\MSL)$ (see \cite[\S 3]{LYZ}) can be computed by the following formulae where $deg_\EE$ denotes the pushforward in the $\EE$-homology associated with the special linear orientation $\theta_X$. \end{proposition} \begin{proof} For the Chern numbers this is proved in \cite[Proposition 3.3(2)]{LYZ}, and the proof works for the Pontryagin numbers verbatim.
+Let $X$ be a smooth scheme over $k$ that admits a trivialization of the determinant of its tangent bundle $\theta_X\colon \det(T_{X/k})\xrightarrow{\simeq}\struct_X$.
+Then one can construct the class $[X,\theta_X]$ in the group $\pi_{2n,n}(\MSL)$, see \cite[\S 3]{LYZ}.
+This construction can be viewed as an algebraic version of the classical Pontryagin--Thom construction.
+We also remark that varieties that admit such a trivialization (i.e., $K_X=0$) are called (generalized) Calabi--Yau varieties. \begin{proposition} Let $k$ be a field.
+Suppose that $\pi_X\colon X\to \Spec(k)$ is a smooth projective Calabi--Yau variety of dimension $n$, and $\theta_X\colon\det(T_{X/k})\xrightarrow{\simeq} \struct_X$ is an isomorphism of line bundles.
+Then the characteristic numbers of the class $[X,\theta_X]\in \pi_{2n,n}(\MSL)$ can be computed by the following formulas where $\mathrm{deg}_\EE$ denotes the pushforward in the $\EE$-cohomology associated with the trivialization $\theta_X$. \end{proposition} \begin{proof} For the Chern numbers this is proved in \cite[Proposition 3.3(2)]{LYZ}, and the proof works for the Pontryagin numbers verbatim.
 Note that it uses $\A^1$-representability of $\SL$-torsors over smooth affine varieties; see \cite[Theorem 1.3]{AHW2}. \end{proof} \begin{corollary} Let $k$ be an infinite field of exponential characteristic $e\neq 2$.
 Then the ring is generated by the classes of smooth projective Calabi--Yau varieties.
-If in addition $k$ is not formally real, then the ring $\pi_{2*,*}(\MSL)[1/2e]$ is itself generated by such classes. \end{corollary} \begin{proof} From the proof of Theorem \ref{theorem:motivic_abp} it follows, that the desired quotient ring is determined by the Chern numbers.
-Combining this with \cite[Theorem B(3)]{LYZ}, we obtain the values of the $\HZ$-characteristic numbers that an element of $\pi_{2*,*}(\MSL)/\mathrm{I}_\MSL(k)[1/2e]$ must have in order to represent a polynomial generator.
+If in addition $k$ is not formally real, then the ring $\pi_{2*,*}(\MSL)[\nicefrac{1}{2e}]$ is itself generated by such classes. \end{corollary} \begin{proof} From the proof of Theorem \ref{theorem:motivic_abp} it follows, that the desired quotient ring is determined by the Chern numbers.
+Combining this with \cite[Theorem B(3)]{LYZ}, we obtain the values of the $\HZ$-characteristic numbers that an element of $\pi_{2*,*}(\MSL)/\mathrm{I}_\MSL(k)[\nicefrac{1}{2e}]$ must have in order to represent a polynomial generator.
 The construction of linear combinations of smooth projective Calabi--Yau varieties with predicted Chern numbers is known from topology; see \cite[Lemma 6.14]{LYZ}.
 Notice that here we use Bertini's theorem to construct smooth hypersurfaces of given multi-degree, so $k$ must be infinite.